 Other strategies include having spare vehicles so that a portion of the fleet is always charging, charging the fleet during off-peak hours, purchasing and charging an on-site battery for electricity storage or sharing a meter and the costs with another heavy user that has a complementary electric demand.
 Fleet owners may also choose higher capacity chargers to reduce charging time on a per vehicle basis, which would use the same electric demand as multiple lower capacity chargers paired with individual vehicles for a longer period of time.

 Many other variables also play into designing an electric fleet charging system, including geography, climate variables, operating temperature and manufacturer equipment.
 We’ve developed the Zero+ Fleet Optimization tool that can model options for a fleet and its specific routes, taking into account all those factors.
-The options developed by the modeling tool allow the fleet owner to see the total electricity usage and the impact of different operating scenarios.
+The options developed by the modelling tool allow the fleet owner to see the total electricity usage and the impact of different operating scenarios.
 The fleet owner/operator can then choose to invest in what makes the most sense to meet their priorities, considering options such as en-route charging to extend the daily range or managed-period charging instead of unmanaged charging.

 Making the right decisions upfront can avoid potentially large electric demand charges that will be much harder to mitigate later.
 Involving fleet operations staff during the early design stages should help avoid creating new issues impacting current operation as a result of electric fleet adoption.
 And finding the most efficient use of available resources can save a lot of money over the fleet lifecycle.